CIS-566-Fall-2021/hw02-raymarching-sdfs/README.md

 ![](Pic2.png)

+Description:

-To generate the geoemtry for the scene I use various SDF functions from https://www.iquilezles.org/www/articles/distfunctions/distfunctions.htm such as round boxes, boxes, triangular prisms, as well as some smoothblending.
-In particular I used smoothblending to combine the stairs in the scene.
+To generate the geometry for in scene I used various SDF functions from https://www.iquilezles.org/www/articles/distfunctions/distfunctions.htm such as round boxes, boxes, triangular prisms, as well as some smoothblending.
+In particular I used smoothblending to combine the different stairs in the scene into one.
 I then used a basic ray-marching architecture to use these SDF functions to render the geometry.
-For the hard shadows I used a shadow-feeler ray test to determine if there was nay occlusion from the point on the geometry to the light.
-I animated the ellipsoid in the back of the scene to periodically go up and down, using cosine and bias to make it go up slowly in the beginning.
+For the hard shadows I used a shadow-feeler ray test to determine if there was any geometry occluding the ray from the point to the light.
+I animated the ellipsoid in the back of the scene to periodically go up and down, using cosine and bias to make it go up more slowly in the beginning.

 ## Objective